Hristo-Boyadzhiev/Tic-Tac-Toe/README.md

 ### Usage

-To run the gameL
+To run the game:

-Type in the terminal:
+Type in the terminal

 cd tic-tac-toe